cdeeter/AngularJS-news-reader/README.md

-# Zyring AngularJS Apartment Finder
+# Zyring AngularJS News Reader
 This project was made on Zyring.com.
 Visit my Zyring portfolio for more detail on this project here: https://zyring.com/#/portfolio/celia_deeter

 ## Preparation